Aldaviva/buildonwrite/Readme.md

 Build on Write
 ==============

-Build on Write is a monitors filesystem directories.
+Build on Write monitors filesystem directories.
 When a file changes, a build is fired.

 ![Build on Write](https://aldaviva.com/portfolio/artwork/buildonwrite.png)